 In the summer of 2012, after the play "Lavender Love" closed, Michelle used footage shot in the backstage dressing room of the show, and created her own web series on YouTube called BackstageGirlsTV.
 She starred, produced, directed, and edited this heartfelt project with working partner Stephanie Ann Saunders.
 Michelle was part of the Los Angeles Stage circuit performing in 4 shows in 12 months from 2011-2012!

 Michelle was honored to be a part the first run of the World Debut of the hilarious play entitled "Married People: A Comedy" which opened February 23rd, 2017 at The Zephyr Theater.
 The show broke all ticket sale records at the theater, selling out 14 out of 17 shows, with celebrities galore coming out to support the show, including Paul Reiser, Jerry Seinfeld, Leah Thompson, Mark Feuerstein, and Robert Wuhl.
 The show also received 5 RAVE reviews. (see home page for links and press photos)

 Michelle is recurring on 2 on Prime-time TV shows, and 4 Web-series on YouTube.
 In March of 2018, Michelle worked on her first episode of "9-1-1" for Season #1, which is on FOX produced by Ryan Murphy Productions.
-Michelle has since shot 10 Episodes and portrays the character "Officer Carol Branford."
-"9-1-1" has now become the #1 Scripted Series on TV, beating out "This is Us" in the Prime-time Ratings.
+Michelle has since shot 11 Episodes, over 6 Seasons, and portrays the character "Officer Carol Branford."
+"9-1-1" has now become the #1 Scripted Series on TV in the Prime-time Ratings.
 Congratulations to the entire cast and crew for their hard work and dedication to their craft!
 "9-1-1" also has been picked for syndication on the USA Network airing in 4 hour blocks on Wednesday afternoons, check your local listings for channels and times.
 Season #6 is currently airing and can be seen on FOX on Monday nights at 800pm and Season #7 will air on it's new home on ABC in September.